 The Student Experience

 For academic enrichment and the chance to network, students can complete an undergraduate research project or internship: both options allow you to pursue an individual area of interest while also gaining valuable hands-on and professional skills.
-Additional involvement opportunities include the Geography Club or the Geography Undergraduate Student Advisory Committee.
+Additional involvement opportunities include the Geography Club.

 After graduation, you will be prepared to pursue careers in a number of geography fields: physical, environmental, cultural and human, or GIS.
 Work as a hydrologist, oceanographer, cartographer, or surveyor in the public or private sectors, or be self-employed and work as a consultant for real estate development or land conservation.
 If you chose an emphasis area, put those skills to work and specialize as a climate change expert or GIS analyst.
 If you decide to continue your studies at the graduate level, you can pursue programs and subsequent careers in geography, GIS, or allied fields.
 You can also remain in academia as a professor or administrator.